Ange-Dvs/pands-project/README.md

 1. The variables_and_filenames dictionary - used for passing the variable to plot in a loop to the function when creating the subplots.
 1. Line triggering the create_scatter_all_variables() - this calls the function to be initiated and passes the list and dictionary to the function to be used within the function itself.

-### Creating figure containing histograms of each variable for entire dataset
+### Creating histograms for each variable for the entire dataset

 ![Code showing function for creating figure showing subplot of each variable using entire dataset](Images_for_readme/create_hist_overall_summary_l.png)